neil-vass/neil-vass-2/_posts/2025-05-21-a-tiny-bit-of-typography.markdown

   <figcaption>Posters image from <a href="https://www.hustwit.com/helvetica">Gary Hustwit‘s website</a>, which has lots of background on this film and links to rent or buy it.</figcaption>
 </figure>

-This was a fascinating look at how ubiquitous this font is — once you start looking out for it, it‘s everywhere! — and at how all kinds of designers feel about this and other typefaces.
+This was a fascinating look at how ubiquitous this font is — once you start looking out for it, it’s everywhere! — and at how all kinds of designers feel about this and other typefaces.
 A world I had no idea about.

 For shorter videos that I really laughed at, you might like Elle Cordova’s “[Fonts hanging out](https://www.youtube.com/watch?v=j7SByXWWVzU)” and “[Punctuation marks hanging out](https://www.youtube.com/watch?v=ky0YOo7_Y0o)”.

-And for some wider ideas about what’s possible with laying out web pages — especially useful once I get past this ”just the article” stage and on to navigation, sidebars, and other complications — I found the Jen Simmons talk “[Everything You Know About Web Design Just Changed](https://www.youtube.com/watch?v=jBwBACbRuGY)” very helpful.
+And for some wider ideas about what’s possible with laying out web pages — especially useful once I get past this “just the article” stage and on to navigation, sidebars, and other complications — I found the Jen Simmons talk “[Everything You Know About Web Design Just Changed](https://www.youtube.com/watch?v=jBwBACbRuGY)” very helpful.
 It's from 2019 but I feel all caught up on the 30-ish years of web layout history up to that point, and a much better sense of what my options are with the dizzying range of CSS features I've been learning about.
 Jen has **a lot** of great talks [linked from her site](https://labs.jensimmons.com/).

 <figure>
   <img src="/assets/images/jen-simmons-web-design.png" width="100%"